devsri01/MiniDrone_Simulation/README.md

 Praoblems Faced-
 1-Initial error of “Out of bound Array Index”
-2-Tried to force land the drone at the height of error 3-Later stored the x, y and slowly reduced the z
+2-Tried to force land the drone at the height of error 3-Later stored the x, y and slowly reduced the z.